We’ve reviewed the most popular line of Plain Jane CBD flowers. Choose a Plain Jane Hemp product below or read in order from highest rated.

 The fragrance on this flower is very subtle overall.
 There are hints of earth, sweetness, berries, and possibly chocolate?
-The namesake Girl Scout Cookies strain is known for being loud and the hemp version falls well short of reaching the same overpowering smell.
-To be clear, it doesn’t smell bad – no hints of grass or hay – which is good.
-We detected a complex myrcene terpene scent (read: earthy funk) with some sweetness added to it.
-The buds on this strain are medium-to-small in size, but have a nice density to them.
+The namesake Girl Scout Cookies strain is known for being loud and the hemp version falls well short of reaching that smell.
+To be clear, it’s not bad – no hints of grass or hay.
+We detected a complex myrcene terpene scent (read: earthy funk) with some sweetness that was reminiscent of Hemp Hop’s Abacus Diesel.
+The buds on this strain are medium-to-small in size, but have a nice density.
 The color of the flower is mostly lime green at first glance, and the dark-clay-orange pistils make the buds look brownish in the right light.
-While the overall bag appeal is decent, it looks like these buds were machine trimmed, which detracts from the visual appeal of the flower.
-One major plus is that this bud is VERY sticky even though it doesn’t have any kind of remarkable trichome coverage.
-It has an average frostiness, but boy does it leave a layer of resin on the fingertips.
+It looks like these buds were machine trimmed, which detracts from the visual appeal of the flower.
+One major plus is that this bud is VERY sticky even though it has an average frostiness.
+But, boy, does it leave a layer of resin on the fingertips.
 Not bad!

 User Experience (8.0 out of 10)

 We vaped this one first and the vapor is pretty smooth overall.
+Well done, Plain Jane CBD!
 This strain is not as smooth as some of the premium indoor strains we’ve tried, but smooth enough for sure.
 The flavor starts as a lemon lime and pine taste, which tastes clean and fresh.
 After a few hits, the vapor settled into a more standard “hemp” taste towards the end of our bowl.
 The smoke is average smoothness, nothing to write home about there.
 Unlike the vape flavor, the smoke is mostly just a standard hemp flavor.
 Not bad, but nothing notable.
-We definitely preferred this strain in the vaporizer and think you will too.
+We definitely preferred this Girl Scout Cookies strain in the vaporizer and think you will too.

 Potency (7.0 out of 10)

-While the Plain Jane website is lacking a COA for this strain, the company does print the CBD and THC contents on the package, which is a start.
+While the Plain Jane CBD website is lacking a COA for this strain, the company does print the CBD and THC contents on the package.
 Based on that, this Girl Scout Cookies strain comes in at 13% CBD and <.3% THC (read: under the legal limit, but not specific).
 The CBD content is on the lower end of the spectrum of what we see with smokable hemp flower, while the less-than-point-3-percent THC content is a generic legal standard.
-We would absolutely love to see Plain Jane post a full COA and terpene report for their strains.
-Oddly, the product description on the website references the well known hemp strain called The Wife being>18% CBD, which suggests that this GSC strain might actually just be The Wife, or at least predominantly crossed with The Wife.
+We would absolutely love to see Plain Jane hemp post a full COA and terpene report for their strains.
+Oddly, the product description on the website references the well known hemp strain called The Wife being>18% CBD, which suggests that this GSC strain might actually just be The Wife.
 A fuller set of labs would be useful for sure to get to the bottom of this.
-If we are wrong or get clarification on this, we will update this review.

 Effect (8.25 out of 10)

 The initial effect of this strain is captured with light muscle relaxation.
 The relaxation is not super intense to start, but noticeable.
 A nice chill and numbness crept across the scalp and forehead thereafter and we felt a little heavier and warmer in the torso.
-The effects on this definitely came and went in waves.
-The Girl Scout Cookies effects took longer than usual to really kick in, but once it was a full ride, our reviewers felt a pleasant and stress relieving set of effects that didn’t leave us locked to the couch or feeling sedated.
+The effects on this definitely came and went in waves and reminded us of Beleafer’s Remedy x Blossom strain.
+The Plain Jane hemp version of GSC took longer than usual to really kick in, but once it was a full ride, our reviewers felt a pleasant and stress relieving set of effects that didn’t leave us locked to the couch or feeling sedated.
 We’d label the overall effect as hybrid or sativa-dominant-hybrid, which are great for an all day strain or a good way to kick off your post-work evening.
 While not the most potent, the effects are definitely a highlight of this flower that will draw you back for another smoke.

 Price (9.5 out of 10)

-Plain Jane retails this strain for $13.99 an eighth, or buyers can opt for a glass jar container for $3 more.
-As we mentioned out of the gates, pricing is one of Plain Jane’s strong points.
+Plain Jane CBD retails this strain for $13.99 an eighth, or buyers can opt for a glass jar container for $3 more.
+As we mentioned out of the gates, pricing is one of Plain Jane CBD’s strong points.
 The ounce price of $89.99 is a bit steep for the quality when compared to offerings from other vendors.
 But, overall, this flower has a good effect for a reasonable price and that’s what PJ customers are after.
-Our Girl Scout Cookies experience was an everyday stash experience and, for $14, you probably wont be disappointed.
+In addition, our readers can save 10% with our Plain Jane coupon: PLAINJ10.
+Our Girl Scout Cookies experience was an everyday stash experience and, for $14 before our discount code, you probably wont be disappointed.
 We do think the Girl Scout Cookies name needs to go, but hey, we’ll still smoke it.

 2nd Highest Rated

-This is second review of Plain Jane products.
-In case you missed it, check out our previous reviews on their Girl Scout Cookies.
-Plain Jane offers mid-range flowers for affordable prices, as well as some edible and concentrate products.
+This is second Plain Jane CBD review.
+In case you missed it, check out our previous review on their Girl Scout Cookies strain.
+Plain Jane CBD offers mid-range flowers for affordable prices, as well as some edible and concentrate products.
 They have a clean, professional website and surprisingly impressive packaging compared to a lot of vendors – especially since they are called “Plain” Jane.
 With a few more reviews in the queue, our experiences with them so far have been mixed, but we always go into each session with an open mind.
 Is Dutch Delight really a delight?
 Let’s find out.

 Bag Appeal (7.0 out of 10)

-Plain Jane describes this strain as “Premium greenhouse CBD buds…with a sweet, strawberry cheesecake aroma garnished with underlying mintiness…”.
+Plain Jane CBD describes this strain as “Premium greenhouse CBD buds…with a sweet, strawberry cheesecake aroma garnished with underlying mintiness…”.
 We didn’t get much of that, to be honest.
 What we did get was a light, earthy, slightly lemon smell that wasn’t terribly potent.
 Unfortunately, that smell was also accompanied by a hint of hay/grass smell.
-This strain probably needs some more time in the cure jar, in our opinion.
-The buds are a nice, medium green with bulbous calyxes and a nice, solid nug structure overall.
+This strain probably needs some more time in the cure jar.
+The buds are a nice, medium green with bulbous calyxes and a nice, solid nug structure.
 They are a bit dry, though, so maybe that’s where the minty, cheesecake smell went?
-The trim job is also meh, with a lot of sugar leaf and pieces of stem left on.
+The trim job is also meh, with a lot of sugar leaf and pieces of stem.
 We’re guessing this flower received a quick machine trim (which isn’t preferred because that knocks off trichomes), or just a sloppy hand trim.
-There is a pretty good coverage of trichomes, but its not that sticky to the touch.
-If we had the time, it’s likely we could reinvigorate the flower with some Boveda packs and get it back to being a bit more resinous.
+There is a pretty good coverage of trichomes, along the lines of Cheef Botanicals Hawaiian Haze, but its not that sticky to the touch.
+If we had the time, it’s likely we could reinvigorate the cure on this Plain Jane flower with some Boveda packs.

 User Experience (8.0 out of 10)